06

 Rxy(k) = Rxx(k) * h(k)

-One of the best properties of this method is the autocorrelation of the binary signal, which is essentially an impulse(dirac delta).
-Hence, we can consider Rxx(k) ≈ δ(k).
-After this aproximation we can conclude that:
+One of the main features of this method is the autocorrelation of the input signal, which is essentially a pulse (dirac delta).
+Therefore it can be considered that Rxx(k) ≈ δ(k).
+From this approximation it can be deduced that:

 Rxy(k) ≈ δ(k) * h(k) = h(k)